jakubLangr/perses/README.md

 * `py_path`: python env you want to use
 * `sentry_str`: sentry DNS string
 * `exec_file`: what file you want to run
+* `defaults`: what flags will be appended by default

 ## `tracking.py` is a wrapper around CLI that